bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 When searching for users, you can get text match metadata for the issue **login**, **email**, and **name** fields when you pass the `text-match` media type.
 For more details about highlighting search results, see [Text match metadata](https://docs.github.com/rest/reference/search#text-match-metadata).
 For more details about how to receive highlighted search results, see [Text match metadata](https://docs.github.com/rest/reference/search#text-match-metadata).

-For example, if you're looking for a list of popular users, you might try this query:
+For example, if you’re looking for a list of popular users, you might try this query:

 `q=tom+repos:%3E42+followers:%3E1000`